 Staff executed \$125 million in capital commitments within the Global Private Credit portfolio during the fiscal year.
 This included increasing the commitment to an existing fund within the Direct Lending sub-asset class by \$25 million.
-Staff also made two commitments of \$50 million each to new investments within the Asset Based Lending/Other sub-asset class.
-The Asset Based Lending/Other sub-asset class includes investments collateralized by financial and hard assets that generate cash flows from sources that are differentiated from traditional corporate lending cash flows and can provide additional downside protection for lenders.
+Staff also made two commitments of \$50 million each to new investments within the Asset Based Lending/Other sub-asset class includes investments collateralized by financial and hard assets that generate cash flows from sources that are differentiated from traditional corporate lending cash flows and can provide additional downside protection for lenders.
 Compared to Direct Lending investments, Asset Based Lending investments are typically shorter in duration and have faster amortization profiles.
 The Global Private Credit allocation exceeded the target allocation of 5% by 1.2% at the end of 2024.